MattCollins84/steady/README.md

 });
 ````

-Here we define the directory that our Controllers live, and the directory that our Route definitions live.
+Here we define the directories that our Controllers and Route Definitions live in.
 We can also give our API a name.
 And that's it!
 Run the API by doing:

 ````sh
 node app.js